 Andrew Sandoval, who produced the set, posted the following on his Facebook page:

-Finally, courtesy of BenB5150 at the Steve Hoffman forums, here's a Facebook posting by the artist who designed the shadow box, Steve Stanley:
+Finally, courtesy of BenB5150 at the Steve Hoffman Forums, here's a Facebook post by the artist who designed the shadow box packaging, Steve Stanley:

 Just to note: the sound samples on the Rhino pre-order page are not correct as of this writing.
 I'm sure they will be fixed shortly.